raidoh/truebit-retire-mint-api/README.md

-# TrueBit Mint and Retire Calculator
+# truebit mint and retire calculator

 ## Overview
 A simple calculator for truebit os (truebit.io) token minting and retiring operations.